Skip to content

 If you delay or defer your medical school/dental school application beyond your completion of the program, you remain eligible for sponsorship for one year, if and only if, you continue taking Premedical Program courses at Harvard during that entire year.

 Advising note: It is important to stress that, even with sponsorship, you should manage your expectations of gaining acceptance into medical/dental school.
 As you know, professional school acceptance committees place a strong emphasis on academic performance.
-In addition to an MCAT/DAT in the 75th percentile and higher, you must also have a competitive combined undergraduate and program GPA as well as extracurricular clinical and/or research experiences.
+In addition to an MCAT/DAT in the 75th percentile or higher, you must also have a competitive combined undergraduate and program GPA as well as extracurricular clinical and/or research experiences.
 If your grades or MCAT/DAT scores need improvement, or if your clinical/extracurricular portfolio is weak, you are advised to wait a year to apply while you work on improving these sections of your application.